prathambalehosurr/project1/README.md

-This is a todo list application
+This is a todo list application on web